Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Future Directions

 \subsubsection{Collaboration Beyond Isolated Decision-Making}

 Recent advances in GenAI have demonstrated significant improvements in mathematical reasoning, formal modeling, and symbolic proof generation \cite{IntegrateFormal2023hotnets,formalMethod2022AsProblemAware,FormalMath2024Intrinsic,DeepSeekProverV2,rStarMath2025,ReasoningBeyondLimits2025Debbah}.
 While the underlying mechanisms behind these capabilities remain incompletely understood, engineering outcomes are increasingly competitive in specialized domains.
-Given GenAI’s inherent uncertainty, imprecision, and reliance on training data distributions, many of these works have adopted modular architectures, decomposing the complex task of mathematical problem solving into multiple cooperative components.
+Given GenAI’s inherent uncertainty, imprecision, and reliance on training data distributions, many of these works have adopted modular architectures that decompose the complex task of mathematical problem-solving into multiple cooperative components.

 In the field of network optimization, which demands structure and precision, early studies such as \cite{LLMOPT2025,LLMOptiRA2025} offer valuable insights.
-For instance, \cite{LLMOPT2025} decomposes an optimization problem into five components, including original context, physical parameters, optimization variables, objective functions, and constraints, using natural language prompts for formalization.
+For instance, \cite{LLMOPT2025} decomposes an optimization problem into five components, including original context, physical parameters, optimization variables, objective functions, and constraints, using natural language prompts to formalize it.
 Meanwhile, \cite{LLMOptiRA2025} leverages LLMs to orchestrate the interaction with external solvers.
 These designs demonstrate the value of GenAI as a component within a broader, orchestrated system.